QAnon: Paul Furber and the Watkins family

-Since the Q tripcode was uniquely verified by 8chan's server and not reproducible on other imageboards, and Q did not have another means of communication, Q was not able to post when the website went down after the 2019 El Paso shooting.
-This means that Jim Watkins, the owner of 8chan, and his son Ron Watkins, who used to administrate 8chan, are two of the few people who can definitively say who Q is.
 Fredrick Brennan, the original owner of 8chan, said in June 2020 that "Q either knows Jim or Ron Watkins or was hired by Jim or Ron Watkins".
 He later said that "If [Jim Watkins is] not 'Q' himself, he can find out who 'Q' is at any time.
 And he's pretty much the only person in the world that can have private contact with 'Q'."

 In September 2020, Brennan speculated that the Q account was initially run by another person, with Jim and Ron Watkins taking over in late 2017 or early 2018.
 Brennan's theory is that the original 'Q' poster was Johannesburg resident Paul Furber, a 4chan and 8chan moderator and one of the first online commentators to promote QAnon.
 Evidence for this theory includes that Q's first password ("Matlock") was cracked on New Year's Day 2018 and, due to the nature of tripcodes, Furber was asked to verify that the new Q (with a new password/tripcode) was the same IP address as the old Q. Furber described this as "a lot of work", but something he'd been "called to do".
 Brennan further suspects that Ron Watkins seized control of the account from Furber by using his login privileges as 8chan's administrator.
 Furber has denied ever being Q. Both Jim and Ron Watkins have said they do not know Q's identity and have denied being Q.